Implementing algebraic effects through typeclass prolog

 show (Tail t) = show t

-Finally, because Eff fs x uses Sum fs, it also preserves show whenever Sum fs preserves show.
+We also do the same thing for Eff fs x.
+Because it uses Sum fs under the hood, it also preserves show whenever Sum fs preserves show.

 instance (AllPreserveShow fs, Show x) => Show (Eff fs x) where